Salvr28/RTSIA-Edge-AI/README.md

    - Immediately after starting the AI workload, launch the `cyclictest` script as before.
    - Save the results to a file named after the AI model being tested.

-3. Repeat this process for eache AI model.
+3. Repeat this process for each AI model.

 ### Scenario B: Isolated CPU Environment